gayanvoice/android-animations/README.md

 </repositories>
 ```

-2. Add this to `build.gradle` of module dependency
+2. Add this to `build.gradle` of module gradle dependency

 ```xml
 <dependency>